A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 \subsubsection{Data \& Estimators}

 We focus on analyzing the power spectrum multipoles $P_\ell(k)$ for ($\ell=0,2,4)$ and bispectrum monopole $B_0(k_1, k_2, k_3)$ using the mean measurement from the 10 $\Lambda$CDM redshift-space boxes.
 Power spectrum multipoles are measured with Fast Fourier Transforms using Nbodykit \citep{nbodykit} on a 512$^3$ mesh, while bispectrum is measured using \code{pySpectrum} code \citep{pyspectrum} on a 760$^3$ mesh.
-In addition, we supplement our data vector with the galaxy number density, $\bar{n}$.
+In addition, we supplement our data vector with the galaxy number density, $\bar{n}$\footnote{ We find that explicitly including number density does not add any significant constraining power, but helps make the analysis more stable when the number density varies widely over different cosmologies of the latin hypercube for the same HOD parameters.}.
 We use both the statistics between $k_{\mathrm{min}}=0.009 h/$Mpc and $k_{\mathrm{max}}=0.5 h/$Mpc.
 This results in the power-spectrum data vector of size 79$\times$ 3 (for three multipoles) and bispectrum data-vector of size 1898.